AnhKimDev/ProjectRaidNative/readme.md

 - **Optimal Time Coordination:**
   Discover the best time slots when everyone is available.
 No more missed opportunities due to conflicting schedules.
 - **Future Updates:**
   We’re committed to continuous improvement.
-Upcoming features may include importing available times from Google Calendar, support for varying team sizes, customizable themes, cross-platofmr support and recurring events.
+Upcoming features may include importing available times from Google Calendar, support for varying team sizes, customizable themes, cross-platform support and recurring events.

 ## Why Choose Project Raid?